Update from Camp Casey Conference Services concerning COVID-19

 - dorm style lodging (Company Quarters A, H, J, BOQ)

-- Smaller houses (Staff Quarters, Alumni House, QMB, Firehall)
+- Smaller houses (Staff Quarters, Alumni House, Quartermaster’s Building, Firehall)

-Our catering team is offering delivered meals and outside dining to clients at Camp Casey and the Fort Casey Inn.
-You can view the menu of catering items when you book online here.
+Our catering team is offering delivered and in person dining to clients at Camp Casey and the Fort Casey Inn.
+You can view the menu of optional catering items when you book online here.
 When you book your group camp with us, we will work with you to coordinate Mess Hall A meal times and menu at the time of contracting.

-The physical office is closed as the office staff move home to remote operations.
+The physical office is closed to in person visits, but is in operation.
 The voicemail and office email inbox will be checked Monday-Friday.
-Please email us at email@example.com.
+Please email us at firstname.lastname@example.org.

 What steps are being taken at Camp Casey?